isaacquayson/FLEET-PERFORMANCE-AND-DELIVERY-OPTIMIZATION-PROJECT/README.md

 ---

-## GOAL
+## OBJECTIVES

-The goal of this project is to transform raw delivery data into a powerful, actionable Excel dashboard.
+The objectives of this project is to transform raw delivery data into a powerful, actionable Excel dashboard.
 By visualizing key metrics like total deliveries, fuel costs, and average delivery times, it enables deeper operational insights.
 Logistics teams can then optimize routes, reduce costs, improve efficiency, and enhance overall service reliability.